Call Today! Free Immediate Response 818-781-1570

 • formal probation.

 Additionally, if you are not a legal immigrant, a conviction for carrying a concealed weapon in California can lead to deportation.
-Will you lose your gun rights?
+This is a real possibility that you need to consider.

-There are a variety of situations where we may be able to make this type of defense.
+There are various situations in which we may be able to use this type of defense.
 For example, a friend could have left the firearm in your vehicle without your knowledge.

 Typically, an officer will search you or your car as a matter of routine and officer safety.
 If their search and seizure is illegal, the prosecutor will lose their main evidence against you.
 In some cases, our lawyers may be able to argue police lacked probable cause or a valid search warrant and your rights were violated.